-Fragrance compounds emitted during and after the use of cleaning products in an office, were monitored.
-Mopping the floor with a general purpose cleaner and a domestic bleach and cleaning the windows with an aerosol glass cleaner, as well as the combination of these cleaning activities, were carried out.
-The following compounds were found in detectable amounts; d-limonene, α-pinene, α-terpineol and 2-butoxyethanol, 1,3,5-trimethylbenzene, eucalyptol tetrahydrolinalool and diphenyl ether.
+Fragrance compounds emitted during and after the use of cleaning products in an office were monitored.
+Mopping the floor with a general purpose cleaner and a domestic bleach and cleaning the windows with an aerosol glass cleaner, as well as a combination of these cleaning activities, were carried out.
+The following compounds were found in detectable amounts: d-limonene, α-pinene, α-terpineol, 2-butoxyethanol, 1,3,5-trimethylbenzene, eucalyptol, tetrahydrolinalool and diphenyl ether.

-Along with the fragrances, the number concentrations of airborne particles with an aerodynamic diameter range between 0.2 µm-10 µm were monitored continuously.
-Cleaning affected the number concentration of all particle sizes, but particles with an aerodynamic diameter above 0.4 µm were mostly affected.
-The largest increase above background concentrations were observed during the mopping of the floor (with a solution of a general purpose cleaner) in combination with the cleaning of the windows by spraying with a glass cleaner.
+Along with the fragrances, the number concentrations of airborne particles with an aerodynamic diameter range between 0.2 µm and 10 µm were monitored continuously.
+Cleaning affected the number concentrations of all particle sizes, but particles with an aerodynamic diameter above 0.4 µm were the most affected.
+The largest increase above background concentrations was observed during mopping the floor with a solution of general purpose cleaner in combination with cleaning the windows with a glass-cleaning spray.
 In this case, for particles larger than 0.4 µm, indoor number concentrations were 19 times larger than the background concentrations.
-Conversely, for particles below 0.4 µm number concentrations increased only 4 times above the background concentrations during the same event.
-Auxiliary measurements included: carbon dioxide (CO2) concentrations and the indoor micro-climatic conditions (air velocity, light intensity, temperature and relative humidity.
+Conversely, for particles below 0.4 µm, number concentrations increased only 4 times above the background concentrations during the same event.
+Auxiliary measurements included carbon dioxide (CO2) concentrations and the indoor micro-climatic conditions (air velocity, light intensity, temperature and relative humidity).